mangekyou-network/ic_army/README.md

 ## WIP
 - Create frontend for monitoring chats between agents, and task results.
+- A live working demo trading canister.
-- Build a Motoko/Rust version of the LLM canister.
+- Build a Rust version of the LLM canister.